Sonic the Hedgehog 2 (16-bit) scrapped levels

 (Redirected from Winter Zone)

 During development of Sonic the Hedgehog 2 for the Sega Mega Drive, a number of levels were planned which were not completed in time for the final game.
-Some are more (in)famous than others: Hidden Palace Zone and Wood Zone were to some degree playable and featured in the printed press, while Dust Hill Zone and Genocide City Zone are referenced in-game by several known Sonic 2 prototype builds.
+Some are more (in)famous than others: Hidden Palace Zone and Wood Zone were to some degree playable and featured in the printed press, while Genocide City Zone was referenced in-game by several known Sonic 2 prototype builds.

 However, there are many more that did not make it past the design stage, or were radically overhauled by the time the game was released.
 Some exist only as names in developer notes, while others were partially completed before being axed.
 The following lists the levels that are known to have existed.

 A "Desert Zone" also known as "砂漠 Zone" ("Sabaku Zone", literally "Desert Zone") and similar phrases such as "Desert" and "Desert level".
 Devised by Brenda Ross, it is not thought to have ever made it into an actual build of the game.

 Ross also claimed in an interview that the level would have above ground and below ground sections.
 Alongside Ross, art director Tim Skelly has suggested that most of the graphic tiles would have been reused (with a different color palette) in a winter level.

 The earliest known report of "Sabaku Zone" is mentioned in a piece of concept art for an early "Banper" enemy, suggesting, in a period of development where time travel was still being considered, that the zone would have belonged in one of the present timelines.
 Banper is also claimed to be planned for another stage, "Rock Zone" set in the past.
 If one is to assume Sabaku Zone and Rock (World) Zone are the same place in different time zones, further concept art could suggest the desert level was at one point known as "Sand Shower Zone".